 - Immigration Museum (Melbourne) is operated by Museum Victoria.
 It explores the many complicated stories associated with the immigrant experience.
 The helpful are on hand to help you find information on your ancestors journey to Australia.

 There are also numerous historic houses, vocation specific collections - for example for police and firefighter - and local history collections managed by local history societies (see below).
 An extensive list of museums around the country can be found here on Wikipedia

 Local history societies can also be a treasure trove of information for family historians.
 They are often associated or work in conjunction with local genealogical societies.

 Most regional towns in Australia have local history societies.
 As they are usually run by volunteers the levels of assistance available to researchers can vary but many of them have a website where you can find relevant contact details.
 If you can't find a local history society for the town or region you are researching try the local tourism office.
 They can often connect researchers with local history experts.

 These societies may not have documents related to specific individuals however they can be a great source of vital contextual information for your ancestors life.

 Search for historical societies using your preferred search engine.
 This list on Wikipedia has links and information to some regional historical societies.

-- The Australian Jewish Historical Society (AJHS) maintains libraries and archives in Sydney and Melbourne.
-The AJHS documents the Jewish experience in Australia, which began with the arrival of the First Fleet in 1778, and continued with Jewish involvement in all facets of the subsequent development and evolution of Australia.
+- The Australian Jewish Historical Society (AJHS) documents the Jewish communal experience in Australia, which began with the arrival of the First Fleet in 1778, and continued with Jewish involvement in all facets of the subsequent development and evolution of Australia.
 They are a valuable source of contextual information for family history research and their Journal is filled with fascinating research papers about the community

 - The Jewish Historical & Genealogical Society of Western Australia is very active, with involvement in many local issues about Jewish history.
 They generally meet on the last Sunday of the month to hear a guest speaker or conduct a practical workshop and their Library is open at those times.